Lucky ducky owners reunited with rare pet that drew birders to Harlingen - NewsBreak

 Lucky ducky owners reunited with rare pet that drew birders to Harlingen

-HARLINGEN, Texas ( ValleyCentral ) — For a couple weeks, a rare mandarin duck drew people in flocks to Pendleton Park.
+HARLINGEN, Texas ( ValleyCentral ) — For a couple weeks, a rare mandarin duck drew people in flocks to Pendleton Park.29th annual Rio Grande Valley Birding Festival returns in November

 Colorful and splashy, he waddled, swam and preened before birders and photographers who came to sneak a peek of the exotic fowl before it had a chance to fly off — or rather, to duck out.